Learn

 NCAA Eligibility Number

 Aspiring Division I or Division II athletes must proactively take these steps to secure their NCAA Eligibility Number before college.
+Effective for the 2026-2027 academic year, all student-athletes enrolling in a Division III college or university are also required to obtain an NCAA ID number.

 What is an NCAA Eligibility Number?

 High school student-athletes who plan to play college sports at the NCAA Division I or NCAA Division II level must obtain an NCAA Eligibility Number.
-This number confirms that you have met all academic requirements while maintaining your amateur status, making you eligible to compete in NCAA sports come freshman year.
+This number confirms that you have met all academic requirements while maintaining your amateur status, making you eligible to compete in NCAA sports come freshman year

 How Do I Register for an NCAA Eligibility Number?

-According to the NCAA Eligibility Center Twitter account, the NCAA encourages you to register during your sophomore year.
 As of January 2023, submitting your standardized test scores for your NCAA Eligibility Number is not required.

 What Academic Standards Must Be Met to Fulfill NCAA Eligibility Requirements?